PhyExDB/PhyExDB/README.md

 ### Database

-Before running the application, you need to create the database and run the migrations.
+Before running the application, you need to create the database.
+The migrations are run automatically on the server start.

 Start the development database with: